act-rules/act-rules.github.io/_rules/SC4-1-2-aria-hidden-focus.md

 #### Passed example 5

-`aria-hidden` can't be reset once you've set it to true on an ancestor.
+`aria-hidden` can't be reset once set to true on an ancestor.

 ```html
 <div aria-hidden="true">